-With holiday retail sales reaching over $789 billion in 2020, your business cannot afford to be miss out this holiday season.
+With holiday retail sales reaching over $886 billion in 2021, your business cannot afford to miss out this holiday season.

-So let us show you how to create some great holiday promotion and get the word out with professional holiday email templates.
+So let us show you how to create some great holiday promotions and get the word out with professional holiday email templates.

 In this article, we’ll give you eight great holiday promotion ideas, plus tips for how to make your promotions a success this holiday season.

 Holiday promotion ideas to help you sell more

 This 3 Kittens Needle Arts Small Business Saturday email campaign encouraged customers to come out and shop with them by thanking them for their patronage.
 In addition to serving tea and treats, the yarn store held a special poinsettia giveaway for the first 25 customers who spent $50 or more.